Producers/Directors

 • A song & dance?!
 You will be remembered if you dance for sure!
 90 seconds only.

 • NOTE: THERE WILL BE NO ACCOMPANIST THIS YEAR.
 If you want to sing (or dance?), bring a track and your own device that is loud enough to serve as your accompaniment.
 Music should be cued up and ready to go.
-If a track is not an option, you may sing acapella.
-There will be a small table down stage right for your devices.
+No plug is provided.
+The setup of your device should take no time.
+If a track is not an option, you may sing a capella.
+You may use the small table downstage right for devices if you wish.
 Set them up while you introduce yourself.
 A one-hour time block one week before the audition will be provided when auditioners can check out the space, practice setting up devices on the table, and test the device volume level for the room.

 SUGGESTIONS FOR MATERIAL: